albarrio/spring-paas-service/README.md

 In this application you can find some inspirational phrases, you can try here:

 https://spring-paas-service.herokuapp.com/
-(you should wait a while for heroku’s service to reactivate) ...
+(you should wait some seconds for heroku’s service activate)